Written By Shuja Khan

 It also includes the following points.

-If organizations are not able to furnish such proof to individuals and authorities, their GDPR compliant status can come under question.
+If organizations are not able to furnish such proof to individuals and authorities, their GDPR-compliant status can come under question.
 Not to mention, there is also a chance for heavy monetary penalties.
 In such situations, data erasure software solutions are indispensable.
-Purpose-built data erasure software like BitRaser can help you wipe user-data permanently, while producing evidence of deletion in form of erasure report and certificate.
+Purpose-built data erasure software like BitRaser can help you wipe user data permanently while producing evidence of deletion in the form of an erasure report and certificate.
 Data Erasure Certificate serves as verifiable audit trails.
 These can be used to prove compliance with GDPR as well as other international data privacy legislations.
-For example, BitRaser drive eraser uses 24 internationally recognized algorithms for data erasure.
+For example, BitRaser Drive Eraser uses 24 internationally recognized algorithms for data erasure.
 This renders the data 100% safe from the scope of recovery.

 Trust the best data sanitization software to stay compliant with Article 17 of GDPR and several other data security and privacy legislation.